Facts about STDs Everyone Needs to Know

 17The most reliable way to avoid getting an STD is to not have sex

-Obviously, abstinence (not having oral, vaginal, or anal sex) is the best way to prevent STDs.
+It is quite clear that abstinence (not having any form of sex) is the best way to prevent STDs.
 This is OK for some, but not realistic for most people.

-Failing that, the next surest way to is to limit the sexual relationship to a mutually monogamous relationship with a partner who has been tested and does not have an STI.
+If the first option is not for you, the next best way to is to limit the sexual relationship to a mutually monogamous relationship with a partner who has been tested and does not have an STI.

 And the third way to protect yourself from sexually transmitted diseases is to use condoms consistently and correctly.